Biden-Harris Inauguration Day a palindrome that won't happen again for 1,000 years

-Inauguration Day 2021 will go in the history books for numerous reasons, including the swearing in of the first female vice president, Kamala Harris.
+Inauguration Day 2021 will go down in the history books for many reasons, including the swearing in of the first female vice president, Kamala Harris.
 But its date on the calendar is special as well.
 Jan.
-20, 2021, when delivered in American numerical format (month-day-year), can be read the same forward and backward -- 1-20-21.
+20, 2021, when delivered in American numerical format (month-day-year), is a palindrome, meaning it can be read the same forward and backward -- 1-20-21.

 According to The Farmers' Almanac, this will be the first palindrome-number Inauguration Day in American history.
 Maybe your descendants from the far-off future living in Martian colonies will see the next one, which won't be until 1-20-3021, assuming man is still alive, and woman can survive.